MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/recover-sharepoint.md

 | Recovery Type   | Recover to Original Instance, orRecover to Network Folder   |
 | Recovery Source ID | The unique identifier (GUID) of the SharePoint Farm backup up point to be restored |

-## Recover SharePoint Optional Properties
+## Recover SharePoint optional properties

 | Element   | Sample value   |
 |--------------------|------------------------------------------------------------------------------------|
 | Target Location   | The target location for the recoveryRequired when Recovery Type is Recover to Network Folder.   |
 | Target Server Name | The name of the target server for the recovery Rrequired when Recovery Type is Recover to Network Folder. |

-## Recover SharePoint Published Data
+## Recover SharePoint published data

 | Element   | Sample value   |
 |--------------------|------------------------------------------------------------------------------------|